Skip to Main Content

 • Difficult to destroy: The card’s durability can become a headache at the end of your credit card account.
 Metal credit cards are notoriously difficult to destroy because you can’t bend them, cut them with scissors or put them through a shredder.

-• Annual fees: Elite benefits that metal credit cardholders enjoy typically come with a hefty price tag.
+• Annual fees: The elite benefits that some metal credit card’s offer typically come with a hefty price tag.
 If you’re not strategic with the use of the card, those higher annual fees can quickly burden your finances.

-• May be more difficult to use: Having a metal credit card might be considered a statement or conversation piece that’s fun to bring up at parties but using them can be a real hassle.
+• May be more difficult to use: Having a metal credit card might be considered luxe by some but using them can be a real hassle.
 Merchants may use older credit card terminals that can’t read or even fit the more modern metal credit cards.

 Lightbulb